Exploratory Laparotomy CPT Code

 The CPT 49000 procedure is done by scope to explore organs and structure by making a large incision above the pubic hairline to the rib cage.

-The Physician can visualize the whole abdominal cavity for systematic examination of all abdominal organs.
-This service (CPT 49000) is an integral part of a more complex procedure and cannot be billed separately.
+The physician can visualize the whole abdominal cavity to systematically examine all abdominal organs.
+This service is integral to a more complex procedure and cannot be billed separately.

 The appropriate modifier will be required when done in conjunction with other procedures.

-For example, if a patient got a gunshot wound and physicians have done exploration of the wound without Laparotomy due to penetrating wound, then CPT 20102 would be reported instead of CPT 49000.
+For example, if a patient got a gunshot wound and physicians have explored the wound without Laparotomy due to a penetrating wound, then CPT 20102 would be reported instead of the 49000 CPT code.

-If any recent laparotomy was done of the patient and required reopening, CPT 49002 will be reported instead of 49000.
-CPT 49010 will be billed for the exploration of the peritoneal organs.
+If any recent laparotomy was done of the patient and required reopening, CPT 49002 will be reported instead of 49000 and can be billed for exploring the peritoneal organs.

-CPT 49000 is done to explore the abdominal cavity aided by the scope.
+CPT code 49000 is done to explore the abdominal cavity aided by the scope.
 This procedure can also be done to take a sample of tissues.
-This CPT 49000 surgical procedure includes:

 • Exploratory Laparotomy